21 July 2005 London bombings trial: The allegations

-Nigel Sweeney QC, barrister for the prosecution alleged that the defendants were part of an extremist Muslim plot to cause deadly explosions similar to those which killed over 50 people on 7 July.
+Nigel Sweeney QC, barrister for the prosecution alleged that the defendants were part of an extremist Muslim plot to cause deadly explosions similar to those which killed 52 people on 7 July.
 It was alleged that they made explosive devices at the home of Mr Omar.
 Muktar Said Ibrahim, Yassin Omar, Hussein Osman and Ramzi Mohammed were all accused of attempted suicide bombings and Sweeney claimed on the second day of the trial that Manfo Kwaku Asiedu "lost his nerve at the last moment".

 The defendants' claims

 Hussein Osman claimed that the device he set off on an underground train was a hoax and was not intended to injure passengers.
 His claim was that it was a protest against the war in Iraq.
 This claim was also made by Yassin Omar towards the end of the trial.

 In rejecting these claims the prosecution pointed to the apparent lack of planning for the aftermath of the explosions.
 The attempted bombers did not contact media organisations, and dispersed by various routes that showed no prior planning.

 Mr Yahya claimed that the reason he and his co-defendants had purchased large quantities of hydrogen peroxide was to bleach wood.